ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 University of Illinois VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are a member of the University of Illinois, you can use the `University of Illinois VPN service <https://answers.uillinois.edu/illinois/98773>`_.
-You will need to authenticate to the VPN service itself using your University NetID, password, and 2FA.
+You will need to authenticate to the VPN service itself using your University NetID, password, and two-factor authentication(2FA).

 NCSA VPN
 ~~~~~~~~~